The Formation of Supermassive Black Holes from Population III.1 Seeds. I. Cosmic Formation Histories and Clustering Properties: Methods

-The code was introduced in its original form by Monaco, Theuns \& Taffoni (2002), where it was demonstrated that it can accurately reproduce ``Lagrangian'' quantities like halo masses and merger histories.
+where it was demonstrated that it can accurately reproduce ``Lagrangian'' quantities like halo masses and merger histories.
 This was later confirmed by other groups (see the review in Monaco et al. 2013).
-A massively parallel version was presented by Monaco et al. (2013) and recently extended and tested by Munari et al. (2016).